inBeat/inbeat-website/content/top-influencers/instagram/gaming/south-korea/_index.md

 ---
-title: Top 10 Gaming Instagram Influencers In South Korea In 2022
+title: Top 10 Gaming Instagram Influencers In South Korea In 2023
 description: >-
-  Find top gaming Instagram influencers in South Korea in 2022.
-Most popular hashtags: #gaming #gamer #naming.
+  Find top gaming Instagram influencers in South Korea in 2023.
+Most popular hashtags: #gaming #gamer #videogames #twitchstreamer.
 platform: Instagram
-hits: 9
+hits: 13
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Identify the most popular Instagram profiles on inBeat.
-text_bottom: Our platform holds 9 Instagram influencers like this in South Korea for you to contact.
+text_bottom: Our search engine has 13 Instagram influencers like this in South Korea for you to connect with.
 profiles:
   - username: "gengesports"
     fullname: >-